element-hq/element-meta/web-code-style.md

     1. Convention is to use an underscore or the word "internal" to denote conflicted member names.
     2. "Conflicted" typically refers to a getter which wants the same name as the underlying variable.
 23. Prefer readonly members over getters backed by a variable, unless an internal setter is required.
-24. Prefer Interfaces for object definitions, and Types for parameter-value-only declarations.
+24. Prefer Interfaces for object definitions, and types for parameter-value-only declarations.
-    1. Note that an explicit Type is optional if not expected to be used outside of the function call, unlike in this example:
+    1. Note that an explicit type is optional if not expected to be used outside of the function call, unlike in this example:

         ```typescript